Registrars of Voters

 Click here to check if you are registered to vote or where your polling place is located

-(All Democrats that normally vote at Central High School will be voting at Madison School, 376 Wayne Street for the Primary on August 9th.)
+(All Voters that normally vote at Central High School will be voting at Madison School, 376 Wayne Street for the 2016 Election.)

-PARTY AFFILIATION: You do not need to register with a political party.
-However, you must be a member of a political party in order to vote in that party’s primary.
+PARTY AFFILIATION: You do not need to register with a political party to vote in a General Election, however, you must be a member of a political party in order to vote in that party’s primary.

 ABSENTEE BALLOT QUALIFICATION: